JLogical-Apps/flood/packages/jlogical_utils/jlogical_utils_cli/README.md

-# JLogical Utils (Core)
+# JLogical Utils (CLI)

-This simply exports all core packages out.
+This simply exports all the CLI and core packages out.

-This allows you to easily `import 'package:jlogical_utils/jlogical_utils_core.dart'` in a Dart file and have all of the core JLogical Utils easily available to use.
+This allows you to easily `import 'package:jlogical_utils_cli/jlogical_utils_cli.dart'` in a Dart file and have all of the CLI and core JLogical Utils easily available to use.

+Use this when building a CLI tool.